The 20 Best Status Epilepticus Doctors Near Me in Tokyo, JP

 Tokyo, JP

-Shimpei Baba practices in Tokyo, Japan.
+Shimpei Baba practices practicing medicine in Tokyo, Japan.
 Baba is rated as an Experienced expert by MediFind in the treatment of Status Epilepticus.
-Their top areas of expertise are West Syndrome, Epilepsy, Seizures, and Epilepsy in Children.
+They are also highly rated in 9 other conditions, according to our data.
+Their clinical expertise encompasses West Syndrome, Epilepsy, Epilepsy in Children, and Seizures.

 Experienced in Status Epilepticus